maierfelix/maierfelix.github.io/_posts/2020-01-13-webgpu-ray-tracing.md

 Generally said, a bottom-level container contains just the meshes, while a top-level containers describes, where to place these meshes in a virtual world.
 In fact, this process is similar to [Geometry Instancing](https://en.wikipedia.org/wiki/Geometry_instancing), a common approach in graphics programming, which is about effectively reusing geometry across a scene to reduce memory usage and improve performance.

 ## Coding Time
-You can find a code reference [here](https://github.com/maierfelix/webgpu/blob/master/examples/ray-tracing/index.mjs).
+You can find a code reference [here](https://github.com/maierfelix/webgpu-examples/blob/master/ray-tracing/index.mjs).

-After this tutorial, you will be able to render this beautiful triangle, fully ray traced:
+After this tutorial, you will be able to render this beautiful triangle, fully ray traced with hardware acceleration:

 ![](https://i.imgur.com/qSYWet5.png)